Jiaxin-Lu/Jiaxin-Lu.github.io/index.md

 # Research Interests

 My research interests lie in **machine learning** algorithms, especially on **graph-structured data**.
-I am particularly interested in their applications on **computer graphic** and **computer vision**.
+I am particularly interested in their applications on **computer graphics** and **computer vision**.
 I am currently working on mesh parameterization problem and graph matching problem.

 # Publication